ONU Annual Welcome Fest gets students ready for the year

-Ohio Northern University gave a warm welcome to all the new and returning students today with the “welcome fest.”
+Ohio Northern University gave a warm welcome to all the new and returning students on Sunday with the “Welcome Fest.”
 Students and staff were both excited to be back on campus.

 Makayla Wells, a resident at the pharmacy on campus says, "The hands-on part of learning, we really pride ourselves in at Ohio Northern, and the best way to learn how to care for patients is to do it.
 Especially in a pandemic setting, it’s a great opportunity to learn, and you know, healthcare is never going to stop so you might as well just hit the ground running and keep going.”